 Solar panels on windows, façades, and roofs

 Generating energy from sunlight is essential for reducing CO2 emissions.
-But it takes a lot of space to install large numbers of solar panels on land.
+But it takes a lot of space to install solar panels on land.
 What if you could use existing space in the built environment?
-We’re developing opportunities for innovative solar panels in windows and on façades and roofs.
+We’re developing opportunities for innovative solar panels in façades, roofs and in windows.

 Solar panels on façades

-As well as windows, we also want to make façades suitable for energy generation.
 There is a total of some 2,200 square kilometres of façade area in the Netherlands, of which 660 square kilometres are suitable for solar energy generation.
 Altogether, a capacity of 58 gigawatt peak can be installed on it.
 To put that in perspective, in 2022 the capacity of all solar power installations in the Netherlands was 18.8 gigawatt peak.
-We’re working with construction companies and manufacturers on a revolutionary product that’s promising for the national and international markets.
+Huge opportunities therefore for solar power generation, which we want to exploit.
+That is why we are working on a revolutionary product for the market, together with construction companies and manufacturers.

 Over the last few years, in the Dutch Solar Design project, we’ve been working with partners to develop technology that makes this possible.
 In doing so, we pay attention to aesthetics and sustainability.
 For example, unimaginative façades of old blocks of flats can be transformed into attractive walls that generate energy.
 Within the foreseeable future, we want solar panels that generate energy to cost the same as the most common materials used in construction.
 This is how we’ll accelerate the creation of energy-neutral houses and other buildings.